microsoft/TypeScript-Website/packages/remark-shiki-twoslash/README.md

-### gatsby-shiki-twoslash
+### remark-shiki-twoslash

 Sets up markdown code blocks to run through [shiki](https://shiki.matsu.io) which means it gets the VS Code quality syntax highlighting.
-This code is basically the same as [gatsby-remark-shiki-twoslash](https://www.gatsbyjs.org/packages/gatsby-remark-shiki-thoslash/).
+This code is _basically_ the same as [gatsby-remark-shiki-twoslash](https://www.gatsbyjs.org/packages/gatsby-remark-shiki-thoslash/) but not tied to gatsby.

 Why Shiki?
 Shiki uses the same syntax highlighter engine as VS Code, which means no matter how complex your code is - it will syntax highlight correctly.